iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 ### Editorial

-The first important idea to simplify this problem is that instead of considering the GCD of $ a_i $ and the sum of all other elements, we can instead consider $ GCD(S, a_i) $ since
+The first important idea to simplify this problem is that instead of considering the GCD of $ a_i $ and the sum of all other elements $ (S) $, we can instead consider $ GCD(S, a_i) $ since

-$$ GCD(S, a_i) = GCD(s - ai, ai) $$
+$$ GCD(S, a_i) = GCD(S - a_i, a_i) $$

 With such tight constraints on our options, it makes sense to take both 2 and 3 since they ensure the overall GCD is 1 while also providing small factors for the other elements to satisfy.
-The [official editorial](https://img.atcoder.jp/agc022/editorial.pdf){: target="_blank" } uses a solution with just multiples of 2 & 3, but I'll introduce a different approach here.
+From here there are two main paths you could
+take:

+1. Only take multiples of 2 & 3, which you can find an explanation for [here in the official editorial.](https://img.atcoder.jp/agc022/editorial.pdf){: target="_blank" }
+2. Find the smallest number to complete the triple which is the approach I explain here.

 With our set {2, 3}, the smallest number to complete the triple is 25.
 Now the smallest factors we need in all elements are any of {2, 3, 5} while maintaining a sum which is a multiple of $ 2 * 3 * 5 = 30 $.
-A simple implementation is by adding pairs which sum to 30,000 where both numbers have one of the valid factors.
-The initial triple and pairs satisfies all odd N, and adding any unused multiple of 30 satisfies all even N.
+A simple implementation is adding pairs which sum to 30,000 where both numbers have one of the valid factors.
+The initial triple and added pairs satisfies all odd N, and adding any unused multiple of 30 satisfies all even N.

 ### Solution
 [My Solution](https://atcoder.jp/contests/agc022/submissions/15494432){: